- On June 18, 2019

 The Cloud model has been around for a few years now, and its rapid expansion in this time has made it a force that’s hard to ignore.
 Analytical firm Gartner has predicted that the public cloud services market will expand by 17.3% by the end of 2019, to $206.2 billion.

-What this means for your Channel:
+What Moving Channel Partners to the Cloud means for your Channel:

 With the SaaS market thriving, and projected to exceed $112.8 billion by the end of 2019, channel providers will have to strategically adapt if they wish to remain competitive.
 The market is shifting ever-closer towards the SaaS model, meaning it’s no secret that if you want to future-proof your channel you’re going to have to embrace the cloud model.
 Be warned – this isn’t without its challenges.